bernie4375/FCL-potential-autoISF/README.md

 Introduction.-
 Full Closed Loop using Automations is represented in AAPS Master and in the related readthedocs since autumn 2023. (https://androidaps.readthedocs.io/en/latest/Usage/FullClosedLoop.html. ).
-Pre-requisites and the principal function of a Full Closed Loop, without the user ever giving a bolus and without entering any carb info are explained, also in a couple of other languages, there.
+Pre-requisites, and the principal function of a Full Closed Loop (without the user ever giving a bolus and without entering any carb info) are explained, also in a couple of other languages, there.
 The essential points are summarized also below, in section 1.

 autoISF is being developed as a much more sophisticated alternative for FCL, aiming at higher %TIR performance and/or higher degree of daily „freedom“ than simpler approaches to FCL could accomodate.